timdeschryver/blog/_drafts/managing-file-uploads-with-ngrx.md

 ### Inject the HttpClient

 Because we are using the `HttpClient` to make requests to the backend, we need to inject it into our service.
-Update `constructor` line of code so that it looks as follows:
+Update the `constructor` line of code so that it looks as follows:

 ```typescript
 constructor(private httpClient: HttpClient) {}